zhan4429/cs116_ctf/team22_report.md

 wpscan --url http://3.145.206.165
 ```

+We opened every discovered pages.
 One interesting directory we found was:

 ```
 http://3.145.206.165/wp-content/uploads/